-Pathway Pathway 1 As performed in EPPO PRAs, the likelihood of entry can be expressed on a five-level scale (very low, low, moderate, high, very high) with an uncertainty on a three-level scale (low, moderate, high).
+Pathway Pathway 1 likelihood of entry mainly based on the information on association, survival during transport and transfer.
+The lack of information on trade should be flagged and be reflected in the uncertainty.
+As performed in EPPO PRAs, the likelihood of entry can be expressed on a five-level scale (very low, low, moderate, high, very high) with an uncertainty on a three-level scale (low, moderate, high).
 Reasons for the uncertainty rate (when moderate or high) can be recorded.
 If this section considered a broad pathway, but the information above indicates a different likelihood and uncertainty for different commodities (including types of commodity and species) or origins, several sub-pathways can be rated here.
 Users can refer to PRAs of similar pests which may guide for ratings (e.g. using the EPPO platform on PRAs)